 Course Fee: £30

-You can sign up to this course by following the Paypal link below, or at the Manor reception (call 01923 851000).
+You can sign up to this course by following the Paypal links above, or at the Manor reception (call 01923 851000 and make clear what you are signing up to).
 You will then receive e-mail confirmation of your place on the course.